malramsay64/phd-thesis/03_Dynamics/results.md

     - Is 'supercooled liquid' more about dynamics above a glass transition temperature than below a melting point?

+- Rotational diffusion constant
+    - This is the MSR of the rotations
+    - Plotting this value could be rather interesting

 - Length scales
     - Bimodal distribution -> fast particles vs slow particles
     - Clustering of fast particles